Setting the record straight.

 SENSE BC doesn’t advocate more speed and we are not a “pro-speed” nor an “anti-enforcement” lobby group.
 We argue for integrity in speed limits which don’t make scofflaws out of the reasonable and safe majority of drivers, and traffic laws which don’t unjustly punish people and empty the wallets of motorists.

-In 2014, the engineers were permitted to do their jobs without interference and – no surprise – it did mean higher limits (not higher speeds) in the case of some highways.
-Some highways – just 1,300 km of 9,100 km of the rural provincial highways reviewed.
+In 2014, the engineers at MOTI were permitted to do their jobs without interference and – no surprise – it did mean higher limits (not higher speeds) in the case of some highways.
+Some highways – just 1,300 km of 9,100 km of the rural provincial highways saw limits raised.

-The group of anti-motorists had plenty of cheerleaders in the stakeholder echo chamber as they always do, each one of them with a dog in the race.
-Every one of the historical group of stakeholders, which yield influence over what should be the domain of engineers without their interference, have something to gain financially and / or socially by ensuring speed limits continue to be politically meddled with.
+The group of anti-motorists had plenty of cheerleaders in the stakeholder echo chamber as they always do, each one of them seemingly with a dog in the race.
+Every one of the historical group of stakeholders, which yield influence over what should be the domain of engineers without the stakeholders’ interference, have something to gain financially and / or socially by ensuring speed limits continue to be meddled with politically.

 These people are out chasing squirrels on our dime.

-It’s a fantastic tax payer funded niche the group of cycling academics have carved for themselves.
+It’s a fantastic tax payer funded niche the group of cycling enthusiast academics have carved for themselves.

 Yet somehow to them it’s “strange” the only grassroots motorists’ (SENSE BC) representative was “invited” to be a stakeholder?
 SENSE BC’s never been “invited” to be a stakeholder btw; rather, we’ve scrapped our way in to nearly every conversation we’ve had with government.
 I guess in their eyes one only gets to be a stakeholder if you’re funded?

-The authors of these types of stories have an agenda, and it’s not to be the drivers’ friend.
+The authors of these types of stories seem to have an agenda, and it’s not to be the drivers’ friend.

 In imposing their utopian world views on the rest of us, they care not that not everyone is not an urban condo dweller nor that BC is a province which is double the size of their Vision Zero idol of Sweden.
 Forget it if you want to pack your barbeque and take the family to a park, go on a trip, pack your tools, need your vehicle for a job, or simply go anywhere on our vast network of roads where transit and bikes either don’t exist or won’t work.